Deadline

 These categories are the core areas of the Journalism Education Association Journalist of the Year Contest, and are aligned with JEA’s journalism curriculum initiative.

 It’s OK if you don’t have materials for all of these categories.
 The goal is not to try to find something to fill every category.
-Only use the categories in which you have appropropriate portfolio materials, and discard any categories that are not appropriate for your porfolio.
+Only use the categories in which you have appropriate portfolio materials, and discard any categories that are not appropriate for your porfolio.
+Quality is more important than quantity.

 What if I don’t have work samples for all categories listed in the requirements?

-Can I make my portfolio an EPUB or iBook?
+Can I make my portfolio a PDF or other format?

 No, not for this competition.

-The judges will select students for the All-MIPA designation based on their Student Journalist Staff portfolios.
+The judges will select students for the All-MIPA Scholarship based on their Student Journalist Staff portfolios.
 You don’t need to take any additional steps.

 How do I apply for JEA Student Journalist of the Year-Michigan Representative?